 Maihuenia poeppigii (Otto ex Pfeiff.)
 F.A.C.Weber

-Opuntia poeppigii (basionym), Maihuenia philippi, Opuntia maihuen, Opuntia philippii, Pereskia philippii, Pereskia poeppigii
+Opuntia poeppigii, Maihuenia philippi, Opuntia maihuen, Opuntia philippii, Pereskia philippii, Pereskia poeppigii

-Maihuenia poeppigii is a small, shrubby, much branched, prostrate cactus up to 8 inches (20 cm) tall.
-It is hardy cactus that forms large mats of cylindrical stems with small, succulent leaves and white spines, often consisting of hundreds of individual segments.
-It can grow up to 6.6 feet (2 m) in diameter.
-The flowers are very showy, large, satiny and lemon-yellow in color.
-The edible fruits are oblong, obovate to club shaped and up to 2.2 inches (6 cm) long.
+Maihuenia poeppigii is a small, much-branched cactus that forms large mats of prostrate cylindrical stems with small fleshy leaves and white spines, often consisting of hundreds of individual segments.
+It grows up to 8 inches (20 cm) tall and can spread to 6.6 feet (2 m) in diameter.
+It Flowers are large, very showy, and lemon-yellow.
+The edible fruits are oblong, obovate to club-shaped, and up to 2.2 inches (6 cm) long.